ShadowTheHedgehogHacking/2P-ShdTH/README.md

 If P2 jumps into a Warphole first instead of P1, P2 must wait at the Warphole exit until P1 also jumps into the Warphole.

+## Problems (High Priority)
+* Level chunks load/unload based on P1 only
+* Checkpoint Warping/Backtracking only moves P1
+* Gravity switches on Space Gadget only alter P1's gravity
+* Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1

-## Problems
+## Problems (Low Priority)
 * Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Temp Solution is Chaos Blast
-* Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
-* Checkpoint Warping/Backtracking only moves P1
 * Certain vehicles alter P1's camera if P2 uses it
 * Certain vehicles only respond to P1's control pad
 * Turrets alter P1's camera if P2 uses it
-* Gravity switches on Space Gadget only alter P1's gravity
 * Chaos control will leave other player behind; if P2 activates P1's camera is altered*
-* Bungees/Pulleys should be doubled in layout (optional, not needed to beat most stages)
 * SuperShadow only activates for P1
-* Level chunks load/unload based on P1 only
 * Player 2 cannot pause/unpause

 ## Done so far: